UMM-CSci-Systems/Log-processing-pre-lab/README.md

 That makes regular expressions a place where comments can really help.
-In some circumstances you can also do things like give names to parts of a regular by assigning them to variables, although that's not easy in `bash` scripts.
+In some circumstances you can also do things like give names to parts of a regular expression by assigning them to variables, although that's not easy in `bash` scripts.

 #### Regex examples